Database connection

-A Database connection is configured using the Database connector, establishing access to a database.
-Once a connection is established, you can configure one or more Database activities associated with that connection to be used either as a source to provide data to an operation or script, or as a target to consume data in an operation or script.
+A Database connection, created using the Database connector, establishes access to a database via a JDBC or ODBC driver provided with Jitterbit cloud agents or installed on Jitterbit private agents.
+Once a connection is configured, you can create instances of Database activities associated with that connection to be used either as sources (to provide data in an operation) or as targets (to consume data in an operation).

 Note